bqi343/cp-notebook/Resources/Questions.md

 2 year !

+> Will it be a good idea to follow your profile on any of this site and do all the questions you have done ?

+Doubt it.
+(How are you going to do ALL of the questions that I've done? o_O)

 > How much time you spend almost daily ?

 > How many hours you practice daily?

-idk, you can probably estimate from my submission history
+Idk, you can probably estimate from my submission history and tell me.

 > ur graph seems very interesting to me .

-ok
+ok !

-> In what order or from where would you suggest to solve dp problems ?
-I have read and understand standard dp problems but i am not very much good in thinking dp solutions.

-I don't think the order really matters (aside from doing easier problems first?!)

 > but i don't know where to start